777arc/textbook/content/rds.rst

          pass
          #print("unsupported group_type:", group_type)

 Below shows the output of the parsing step for an example FM station.
 Note how it has to build the radiotext string over multiple messages, and then it periodically clears out the string and starts again.
+If you are using the 1M sample downloaded file, you will only see the first few lines below.

 .. code-block:: console